Updated: February 20, 2026

 Take in the Views at Airport Mesa

 Airport Mesa is one of Sedona’s most iconic spots for panoramic views.
 Just a short drive from town, this scenic overlook gives you a full sweep of the red rock formations Sedona is famous for.
-People come here all day, but sunrise and sunset are the best times to visit.
+I’ve seen people come here all day, but sunrise and sunset are the best times to visit.
 You can see the changing colors of the rocks, the shadows stretching across the valley, and the whole town glowing in golden light.
 It’s also a popular vortex site, so don’t be surprised if you see people meditating or doing yoga while you’re there.

 Hike Cathedral Rock Trail